The future of email security: Innovations, challenges, and the role of DMARC

 Another promising initiative is BIMI (Brand Indicators for Message Identification).
 Although often misconstrued as a security feature, BIMI primarily enhances user experience and trust by displaying verified brand logos in inboxes.
 However, since BIMI requires DMARC enforcement, it has indirectly driven more companies to implement stronger authentication measures.

-Make your brand standout in the inbox!
+Make your brand stand out in the inbox!

 See if your business is ready for BIMI with our free checker.